Get the Athlon Sports Newsletter

 New York Mets Mt.
 Rushmore

-A franchise seemingly known for tough times as much as good times has 23 winning seasons in its 50-year history.
+A franchise seemingly known for tough times as much as good times has 23 winning seasons in its 53-year history.
 Of the seven times the Mets reached the postseason, two of those experiences were simply amazing.
 The 1969 season, in which the Mets won 100 games en route to a World Series title, came after eight seasons of futility.
 Prior to 1969, the Mets escaped the cellar in the 10-team National League just twice, with a high-water mark of 73 wins.
 Most fans remember the unbelievable fashion in which the Mets overcame desperate odds to win the 1986 World Series.
 A simple Mookie Wilson ground ball to first became one of the most memorable plays in baseball history.
 Tom Seaver is the only clear choice for the Mets’ Mt.
 Rushmore.
-The arguments — which offer the toughest decisions of any team yet — may begin right….now.
+The arguments — which offer as tough decisions as any team — may begin right….now.

 Tom Terrific was that and more for 11-plus seasons as a Met.
 During his first tenure, Seaver was named Rookie of the Year, won three Cy Young awards and finished second one year.
 He won three ERA titles, two wins titles and five strikeout titles.
 His 198 wins and 2.57 ERA are easily the best in Mets history.